JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 ### `IValidPositionsResult` Interface

 The full object that contains all valid positions for any given ship after running `getValidShipPositions` contains objects that conform to this interface.
-The keys must be in [`AxisName`](#axisname-type) format and the values are arrays filled with objects that conform to the [`IPosition`](#the-iposition-interface) interface.
+The keys must be in `AxisArrayKey` format and the values are arrays filled with objects that conform to the [`IPosition`](#the-iposition-interface) interface.